ratson/cordova-plugin-admob-free/README.md

 cordova plugin add https://github.com/sunnycupertino/cordova-plugin-admob-simple
 ```

-## ***WARNING***
--**Do not click your own ads or google could cancel all your accounts.
-They have automatic systems checking for this.
-For testing use the  'isTesting: true' javascript variable in the code below.**
--**Do not make apps that allow people to download youtube movies, this is against their terms of service also.
-They will find out.**
--**Do not make apps that embed youtube movies in a way that is not allowed.**

 ## CODING DETAILS (Load interstitial first, show it later)

 - Add the following javascript functions, put in your own ad code, play with the variables if you want.